 • Temperature control problems: Oven runs too hot or cold due to a faulty thermostat or sensor calibration.

 One more we see a lot: an oven that’s off by 25 to 50 degrees even though nothing’s broken.
-That’s calibration drift, and most control boards let us re-calibrate the offset instead of swapping parts.
-We work on Whirlpool, GE, Samsung, LG, KitchenAid, Frigidaire, and the rest, and we handle stove repair in San Diego on the same visit when the cooktop’s acting up too.
+That’s calibration drift, and most control boards let the technician re-calibrate the offset instead of swapping parts.
+Techs in the network work on Whirlpool, GE, Samsung, LG, KitchenAid, Frigidaire, and the rest, and handle stove repair in San Diego on the same visit when the cooktop’s acting up too.

 Infographic comparing key components and common issues in gas vs. electric ovens.